Tactile Number and Letters: 5, Ff, child's name

 CD: Hide 'Em in Your Heart Vol. 2, The Ten Commandment Boogie

-Worksheets: Rectangle 10 Commandments, Triangle Kite, Letter F, Number 5, Moses and the 10 Commandments, 10 Commandments Train
+Worksheets: Rectangle 10 Commandments, Triangle Kite, Letter F, Number 5, 10 Commandments Train

 Activities: Pumpkin for carving, pillows or leaf pile, handprint and footprint activity, construction paper, brown watercolor paint, rolling pin, glue, set of name flashcards